amdw/enginecloud/README.md

   the cost of running the VMs on the cloud provider.
 Modern cloud providers usually provide very fine-grained billing, even down to the second, so you only pay for exactly what you use.
+* You get a very wide choice of chess GUI (and the operating system etc).
 * You get full control over the software and (virtual) hardware: you can choose a location for the VMs close to you to minimise latency, what VM type you use (how many CPU cores, what type of CPU etc), what version of the chess software